deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/refusal_or_registration_of_sharing_agreement/test_4_2_3_2/result_edc_vc.md

 DEBUG 2024-07-24T12:35:58.726205646 [ProviderContractNegotiationManagerImpl] ContractNegotiation c4dec03e-e21f-4103-b186-6a0e8447d1fb is now in state FINALIZED
 ```
 #### Assessment
-The evaluation for this test case uses the following matrix:
-- 0: No traceability
-- 1: System logs, which record only a connection between two connectors using non-data space identifiers such as a public URL or IP address.
-- 2: Application logs that include process information, for example, "Connector control plane initiating on port..."
-- 3: Data space protocol status traces, such as "Data sharing agreement request"
-- 4: Data space protocol transaction traces, for instance, "Contract ID Op: negotiation"
-- 5: A complete data space protocol context dump, including the entire JSON dump with references.

 #### Measured results

-Based on the test results, the system is rated a **4** according to the matrix outlined above.
+Based on the test results, the system is rated a **4** according to the matrix outlined at [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-).
 Given the extensible nature of EDC, you can add an extension to the [logging service](https://github.com/eclipse-edc/docs/blob/3d6b6641f0c6e40c514ca52ec17ecb45ecf9d29b/developer/logging.md) to achieve a higher score.

 **Functional suitability quality metric: 4**